 F1 and F2 staff work closely together to support the transition of children into F2.
 F1 and F2 have shared activities such as playtimes and lunchtimes in order for F1 to familiarise themselves with their surroundings.
 Transitions to new schools are supported by planned regular visits to the school.
 Pupils are accompanied by school staff when appropriate.
 Links with the receiving school are established and enhanced transition provision especially for Year 6 pupils can be arranged.

 At Our Lady and St Edward’s we offer an extensive range of extracurricular activities for all children in f2 to year 6.
 These clubs are led by class teachers and take place on Tuesdays, Wednesdays and Thursdays.

 We offer a toast club from 7:45am and an afterschool club each day until 5:45pm.
 We understand the difficulties of working parents and offer child care during the school holidays for pupils.
 This holiday club is staffed by highly skilled, experienced staff.

 Pupils are encouraged to engage in all activities and take ownership of their behaviour and progress.
 Their views are valued and a school council gives the pupils the opportunity to express their opinions through questionnaires and discussions.
 House teams and house captains provide a vehicle for participation within the school.

 Concerns should be first raised with the Class Teacher.
-However the SENCo and Head Teacher are also available.
-If not resolved parents/careres should seek an appointment with the named SEN Governor.
+However the SENCo, Deputy Head Teacher and Head Teacher are also available.
+If not resolved parents/carers should seek an appointment with the named SEN Governor.
 Under the Special Educational Needs and Disability Code of Practice 2015 parents can request an Independent Disagreement Resolution.
 The school encourages an early dialogue with parents/carers and their views are valued.